 - Use liaisons with product marketing.

-- Use the embedded model or liaisons with security.
+- Use embeds or liaisons with security.

 - For support teams, use liaisons.
 Embedded support engineers would be a good experiment.
-For engineering teams, engineering rotations with the support liaison create a natural pair.
+For engineering teams, engineering Rotations with the support liaison create a natural pair.
 This pair can triage and sometimes solve customer problems together.